ysmood/yaku/readme.md

 # Overview

 Yaku is full compatible with ES6's native [Promise][native], but much faster, and more error friendly.
 If you want to learn how Promise works, read the minimum implementation [docs/minPromiseA+.coffee][].
-Without comments, it is only 80 lines of code (gzip size is 0.5KB).
+Without comments, it is only 80 lines of code (gzipped size is 0.5KB).
 It only implements the `constructor` and `then`.
 It passed all the tests of [promises-aplus-tests][].

 I am not an optimization freak, I try to keep the source code readable and maintainable.